 "When might I receive my major decision?
 Does UT have rolling admissions for freshmen?"
-UT Austin Admissions Waves
+UT Austin Admissions Waves, Decision Timeline, and Deferrals

 I receive these frequently asked questions around this same time every year.
 We can only speculate on how UT might release their admissions decisions.
-Every year is different, and they often implement changes on a whim without communicating anything either to the public or even behind-the-scenes for high school counselors.
-There is no rhyme or reason why some students hear back early and others don’t.
-You will find nothing but frustrations, dead ends, and suspicion towards your friends by trying to read the UT admissions tea leaves and divine how it works.
+Every year is different, and they often implement changes on a whim without communicating anything to the public or even to high school counselors behind the scenes.
+There is no rhyme or reason why some students hear back early, and others don’t.
+You will find nothing but frustration, dead ends, and suspicion towards your friends if you try to read the UT admissions tea leaves and divine how it works.
+Almost all of my clients gain admission in January/February, and few, if any, gain admission early nowadays.

-Nobody has a crystal ball and can predict when and who finds out early.
+Nobody has a crystal ball and can predict when and who will find out early.
 Not even UT admissions counselors know.

 International applicants usually hear back on the last day of February or the first day of March.
 Architecture and Fine Arts students should also expect delays.

-For Fall 2025 freshmen, we can expect that approximately 8,500 students will enroll among 19,000 admitted students.
+For Fall 2025 freshmen, approximately 8,500 students were enrolled out of 19,000 admitted students.
 UT received around 90,000 freshman apps.
 Around 11,000 are likely auto-admitted Texas residents, with 29,000 apps from non-auto-admits.
-Admit rate for non-top 6% will be around 10% and OOS/international admit around 5%.
+Admit rate for non-top 6% will be around 10%, and OOS/international admit rate will be around 5%.
 The overall admissions rate will be approximately 20%, with substantially lower rates for STEM/business majors.

-Here are my posts on appeals, internal transfer, and external transfer.
+Here are my posts on appeals, the waitlist, Early Action, internal transfer, and external transfer.

 When did previous UT application cycles hear back?